Nicolás Millán

-Nicolás Ignacio Millán Carrasco (born 17 November 1991) is a Chilean footballer, who currently plays for Segunda División Profesional de Chile side Deportes Iberia.
+Nicolás Ignacio Millán Carrasco (born 17 November 1991) is a Chilean professional footballer who plays as a forward.

 He is best known for being the youngest player to represent a Chilean team in professional football.
 His substitute appearance for Chilean club Colo Colo against Santiago Wanderers at the age of fourteen years, nine months and three days smashed the previous record of Frank Lobos considerably.

 Career

 Colo-Colo

 Millán, a precociously gifted attacking player, joined Colo Colo's youth set-up in 2003, and enjoyed a meteoric rise through the ranks.
 Before his first team debut Millán was promoted to the club's U-17 side, finding the back of the net three times in as many games.
 In 2008, he left the club to join Club Rivadavia de Lincoln in Argentina on loan, before moving on to Tigre in 2009, also on loan.
 He has since returned to Colo Colo.